HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/vehicle-positions/index.md

   -t '/hfp/v1/journey/ongoing/+/+/+/+/+/+/+/+/+/60;24/19/86/94/#'
 ```

-There is no need to restrict yourself to rectangular shapes for subscriptions, though.
+There is no need to restrict yourself to just one rectangle like above, though.

-Homework assignment: Generate an HFP subscription for the Kontula borough with four-decimal precision.
+For example, you could try to generate an HFP subscription for all `ongoing` vehicles in the minimal geographic area encompassing the Kontula borough with the precision of two digits in the fractional part. ;)

 ## Further reading